132nd-vWing/VIS/README.md

-# VIS
+# VIRTUAL INTELLIGENCE SERVICE (VIS)
-Virtual Intelligence Service (VIS)
+Virtual Intelligence Service (VIS) is the fictional organization handling all intelligence for 132nd hosted events.
 <br>
 <br>
 <br>
-# Basic Intelligence (relevant for all operations, trainings)
+# Basic Intelligence
+Basic intelligence is the information that is relevant for all operations.
+This can be items such as ranges, aqusition times, etc.
 <br>
 <br>
 ## Published products